dafortune/chai-jwt/README.md

 ```

 ### .claim(key, [value])
+Alias of `.property` for JWTs.
 Asserts that the provided token has a given claim.
 If value is provided
 it will also assert the claim value using strict equality.

 Example